chinelo-obitube/Hotel-Data-Analysis/README.md

 a.
 Is our hotel revenue growing by year? there are two hotel types and there is a need to segment revenue by hotel type
 b.
 Should we increase our parking lot size? understand if there is a trend is guest with personal cars
 c.
 What trends can we see in the data? average daily rate(adr)

+Project Pipeline
+1. Build a database: A database was built using Microsoft SQL Server Management studio.
+   The datasets used to build this database was gotten from here https://www.absentdata.com/wp-content/uploads/2021/05/hotel_revenue_historical_full.xlsx
+   The created database is called Hotel Analysis.
+A total of five tables were created using the dat from the excel file.
+2.